SumoLogic/sumologic-otel-collector/README.md

 The `highlighted` components are delivered by Sumo Logic.

-The components with an asterisk `*` are upstream OpenTelemetry components with a minor addition by Sumo Logic.

 The rest of the components in the table are pure upstream OpenTelemetry components.

 |                        Receivers                         |                          Processors                          |               Exporters                |                  Extensions                  |              Connectors               |